lekks/tin2dem/README.md

 Here is the list of OpenCL implementations: https://www.iwocl.org/resources/opencl-implementations/
 Install runtime corresponding to your GPU

-You can use universal runtime POCL and run render using CPU only:
+You can use universal runtime POCL and run render with CPU:
 ```console
 sudo apt install pocl-opencl-icd
 ```